FreeRTOS/coreMQTT/MigrationGuide.md

 }
 ```

 For coreMQTT version >=v2.1.0, the `MQTT_SEND_RETRY_TIMEOUT_MS` macro configuration has been deprecated.
-It has been replaced with `MQTT_SEND_TIMEOUT_MS`. `MQTT_SEND_RETRY_TIMEOUT_MS` was formerly used to timeout sending an MQTT packet after the transport `send` function sent 0 bytes for too long.
+It has been replaced with `MQTT_SEND_TIMEOUT_MS`. `MQTT_SEND_RETRY_TIMEOUT_MS` was formerly used to timeout sending an MQTT packet after the transport `send` function failed to transmit any bytes for too long.
 This timeout would reset each time the transport `send` function sent any bytes, leading to the actual timeout scaling with the number of bytes being sent.
 In other words, the maximum time for sending a packet was variable.
-In order to remedy this, the `MQTT_SEND_RETRY_TIMEOUT_MS` macro was replaced with `MQTT_SEND_TIMEOUT_MS`. `MQTT_SEND_TIMEOUT_MS` now sets the maximum duration that coreMQTT will attempt to send an MQTT packet, leading to more consistent timeout behavior.
+In order to remedy this, the `MQTT_SEND_RETRY_TIMEOUT_MS` macro was replaced with `MQTT_SEND_TIMEOUT_MS`. `MQTT_SEND_TIMEOUT_MS` now sets the maximum duration that coreMQTT will attempt to send an MQTT packet, leading to more consistent timeout behavior across various APIs and packet lengths.

 ### Additional Changes